angversh/angversh/README.md

 ### Ideology:

 Write clean codes.
 Period.
-A clean code always looks like it was written by sb who cares.
 As developers, we have to make sure that it's readable so that others could maintain our modules.
-So here are my 3 clean code postulates:
+So, here are my 3 clean code postulates:

-	1. Clean code is simple and direct, and it reads like well-written prose.
-	2. The only way to go fast is to go slow.
+*<li>Clean code is simple and direct, and it reads like well-written prose.</li> <li>The only way to go fast is to go slow.</li> <li>A clean code always looks like it was written by someone who cares.</li>*
-	3. Clean code does one thing well.

 ---
 <p><img align="right" alt="GIF" width="360" height="170" src="https://github.com/angversh/angversh/blob/main/designer.gif?raw=true"></p>